ryankinal/campaignnotes/koi-clan/fumetsu.md

 * Add twice Iajutsu (8) to initiative rolls
 * You gain a bonus of +1k1 plus your School Rank to the total of all attack and Focus rolls while assuming the Center Stance.
 This bonus also applies during the Combat Round following one in which you assumed the Center Stance.

+### Speed of Lightning (Rank 2)

+* You gain a bonus of +2k0 to the total of all attack rolls against those with lower Initiative than your own.

 # Relationships and Bushido

 ## Moriko - Honor and Courage